 Women who diet frequently are more likely to:

-- binge eat
+- engage in binge eating

 - purge food (vomit) or misuse laxatives

-- have poor health
+- have poor physical health

 - become depressed or anxious

 - develop an eating disorder.

 It is normal for women to have fat on their hips and thighs.
 Frequent dieting will not remove this fat.
 It is vital for:

 Men also worry about their body image